antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 :point_right: Learn more by checking out the Substrate Developer Hub [docs](https://substrate.dev/docs/en/).

-## Explore the template setup
+## Have a look at the template directory setup :eyes:
-Below is the node templates directory tree.
+Below is the node template's directory tree.
 Get familiar with the structure so you know where to find the files we'll be modifying in this tutorial. :palm_tree:

 ```bash
 ├── Cargo.lock